crowdcent/numerblox/README.md

 Development notebooks are in the `nbs` directory.
 These notebooks are also used to generate the documentation.

+Question or ideas for educational notebooks?
+Do not hesitate to post them in [rocketchat.numer.ai/channel/numerblox](https://rocketchat.numer.ai/channel/numerblox)

 **Full documentation:** [crowdcent.github.io/numerblox](https://crowdcent.github.io/numerblox/)

 ### 2.2.
 Examples